Apple releases budget iPhone SE priced at $399 as coronavirus stalls economy

 Apple’s cheaper phone reflects the coronavirus-driven economic downturn and job loss.

-Apple is “addressing that head-on with a device and price that can still get people on the latest technology,” he said.
-“Having a device you’re sure is going to last a long time is exactly what (consumers) want.”

-The new aluminum-and-glass SE - which comes in black, white and red, looks much like an iPhone 8.

 The cheaper phone enters a cut-throat market for value phones, especially in China, where Apple derives about 17% of sales.
-In China, rivals such as Xiaomi Corp (1810.HK) last month announced models with 5G features starting at about $425.
+While the new iPhone adds features such as wireless charging and a high-end camera, it lacks connectivity for 5G, the next generation of mobile data networks.
+In China, rivals such as Xiaomi Corp last month announced models with 5G features starting at about $425.

-But Bajarin said buyers interested in 5G may gravitate toward flagship phones, while budget buyers “are not people that would give a hoot about 5G.”

 With wavering hardware sales, Apple has been investing in subscription services such as its Apple TV+ streaming television service, Apple Music and iCloud.
 The new SE will come bundled with a one free year of the streaming television service, similar to Apple’s flagship devices released last fall.